-George Brown College’s Centre for Arts, Design and IT (CADIT), in collaboration with Robin Kay, are pleased to announce MAKECanada™, a multidisciplinary, innovative clothing design initiative to inspire our students for the regeneration and reshoring of the Canadian Fashion Community.
+George Brown College’s Centre for Arts, Design and IT (CADIT), in collaboration with Robin Kay, are pleased to announce MAKECanada™, a multidisciplinary, innovative clothing and jewellery design initiative to inspire our students for the regeneration and reshoring of the Canadian Fashion Community.

-MEANINGFUL: Clothing with purpose
+MEANINGFUL: Clothing and jewellery with purpose

 AWARE: Economic and Regenerative Sustainability

-ESSENTIALS: Disruption crucial to driving positive change
+KEY: Disruption crucial to driving positive change

-MAKECanada™ will offer a vital impetus for all participants in the fashion process as we become AWARE of new practices, driving a trend towards a positive fashion landscape, while creating a true economic and regenerative sustainability.
+MAKECanada™ will offer a vital impetus for all participants in the fashion process as we become AWARE of new practices, driving a trend towards a positive fashion and jewellery landscape, while creating a true economic and regenerative sustainability.

-MAKECanada™'s mandate will innovate intelligent fabrics, regenerative production and embedded technology as the ESSENTIALS of fashion’s new function, empowering designers to harness the newest abilities, technologies and knowledge, positioning them as pioneers of the regeneration and reshoring of the Canadian Fashion Community.
+MAKECanada™'s mandate will innovate intelligent material, regenerative production and embedded technology as the ESSENTIALS of fashion’s new function, empowering designers to harness the newest abilities, technologies and knowledge, positioning them as pioneers of the regeneration and reshoring of the Canadian Fashion Community.

 George Brown College's Centre for Arts, Design and IT will include a team of faculty, technicians, staff and students from its fashion, design and multimedia programs to support the coordination, technical support and design of the website and content management.
 The Centre offers real-world learning opportunities in creative fields including design, fashion, jewellery, drama, dance, digital production and gaming.
 The Centre also hosts many exhibits including installations with Nuit Blanche, DesignTO and Sur Gallery.